FutureMobilityLab/FML_AutonomousCar/README.md

 ## Install ROS2 Dependencies

 The Debian package that installs all of the external dependencies this repo uses is CPU architecture specific.
-Most desktop/laptops with Intel or AMD CPUs are `amd64` while raspberry pis are `arm64/aarch64`.
+Most desktop/laptops with Intel or AMD CPUs are `amd64` while raspberry pis (ie. Raspberry Pi 4 Model B) are `arm64/aarch64`.
 NOTE: (Apple Silicon is also `arm64`)

 To determine which architecture your system has run the following command ...